 What do we mean when we say “Perimeter pests?”
-They are exactly that…pests around the perimeter of your home.
-These insects or bugs hang around the outside of your house, and if not taken care of properly, can quickly infest and create damage to your property.
-And let’s face it, most of what we classify as perimeter pests are actually pretty unsightly and are not much fun to be around!
+They are exactly that...pests around the perimeter of your home.
+These insects or bugs hang around the outside of your house, and if not taken care of properly, can quickly infest and become quite a nuisance.
+And let's face it, most of what we classify as perimeter pests are actually pretty unsightly and are not much fun to be around!
 Perimeter pests found around your yard and home might be ants, spiders, earwigs, millipedes, rolly-pollies, and many more.

 Types of Perimeter Pests

 Indiana has many types of ants, but the ones you’re likely to see surrounding your home are either pavement ants or black ants.
 Pavement ants like to colonize under rocks and in the cracks of sidewalks and driveways.
 Whereas black ants typically nest in woodwork, masonry or yard debris.
 Black ants are more likely to make their way indoors, and infestation usually occurs with improper food storage.
 Even though both ant types have stingers, they are pretty harmless since the stinger is too small to have any effect.
 Because of this, both pavement ants and black ants are considered nuisance pests that can quickly invade your home in large numbers.